-- (1) Beginning in 2017, NJB Properties, Inc., a component unit of the County, changed from being blended to being discretely presented for financial reporting.
+- (1) Excludes the Refunded Bonds. - (2) Beginning in 2017, NJB Properties, Inc., a component unit of the County, changed from being blended to being discretely presented for financial reporting.
 As a result, the liability of the NJB Properties Lease Revenue Bonds (King County, Washington Project), 2006 Series A and 2006 Series B, was removed from the County and reported with the component unit.
 Because of the existing project lease agreement between the two parties, the County retroactively recognized a capital lease liability.
-Under the lease agreements, the County's obligation to pay rent to NJB Properties, Inc. is a limited tax general obligation. - (2) Reflects the outstanding principal amount plus accrued interest as of December 31, 2018, under contingent loan agreements authorized by the County Credit Enhancement Programs.
-See "-Contingent Loan Agreements" below. - (3) As of December 31, 2018. - (4) The County has pledged its full faith and credit as a limited tax general obligation to the reimbursement agreements with Landesbank Hessen-Thüringen Girozentrale (Helaba) related to the letters of credit securing the Junior Lien Variable Rate Demand Sewer Revenue Bonds, Series 2001A and Series 2001B.
-See Table 20-"Summary of Credit Facilities" under "General Obligation Debt Information-Credit Facilities."
+Under the lease agreements, the County's obligation to pay rent to NJB Properties, Inc. is a limited tax general obligation. - (3) Reflects the outstanding principal amount plus accrued interest as of November 6, 2019, under contingent loan agreements authorized by the County Credit Enhancement Programs.
+See "-Contingent Loan Agreements" below. - (4) As of December 31, 2018. - (5) The County has pledged its full faith and credit as a limited tax general obligation to the reimbursement agreements with Landesbank Hessen-Thüringen Girozentrale (Helaba) related to the letters of credit securing the Junior Lien Variable Rate Demand Sewer Revenue Bonds, Series 2001A and Series 2001B.
+See Table 21-"Summary of Credit Facilities" under "General Obligation Debt Information-Credit Facilities."